Sovereign-Labs/sovereign-sdk/full-node/db/sov-schema-db/README.md

 # Schema DB

 This package is a low-level wrapper transforming [RocksDB](https://rocksdb.org/) from a byte-oriented key value store into a type-oriented store.
-It's adapted from a simliar package in Aptos-Core.
+It's adapted from a similar package in Aptos-Core.

 The most important concept exposed by Schema DB is a `Schema`, which maps a column-family name codec's for the key and value.